benjreinhart/syte/README.md

 ```
 mysite
-├── assets
-│   └── app.css
 ├── layouts
 │   └── app.ejs
 ├── pages
 │   └── index.md
+├── static
+│   └── app.css
 └── app.yaml
 ```

 Note:

 * The `layouts` directory, `pages` directory, and `app.yaml` file are mandatory.
-The `assets` is where you can put any static assets.
-The entire `assets` folder will be copied as is for the production build.
+The `static` directory is where you can put any static files, like JavaScript, CSS, favicon.ico, CNAME, etc. The entire `static` folder will be copied as is into the root directory for the production build.
 * `app.yaml` can contain any arbitrary context you want and will be available in the ejs files.
 * The `pages` directory can contain any number of ejs (`.ejs`) or markdown (`.md`) files.
 * Pages can be nested arbitrarily deep.
 Their URLs will be the path to the file relative to the `pages` directory.